-These are the Governor Limits managed by Salesforce Lightning Platform as none of these limits apply to the Apex transactions carried out by developers.
-According to these limits, users are allowed a maximum of 250,000 (or total number of user licenses in the company multiplied by 200, whichever is greater) executions pertaining to asynchronous Apex method.
+These are the Governor Limits managed by the Salesforce Lightning Platform as none of these limits apply to the Apex transactions carried out by developers.
+According to these limits, users are allowed a maximum of 250,000 (or a total number of user licenses in the company multiplied by 200, whichever is greater) executions pertaining to asynchronous Apex method.

 Moreover, the users cannot exceed 10 concurrent transactions that are synchronous in nature for long-running transactions.
 The maximum number of Alex classes that can be concurrently scheduled is limited to 100 (5 in case of Developer Edition Organisation).
 Also, there can be a maximum of 50 query cursors that are concurrently open for every user on the platform.

 Size-specific Apex Limits

 These are the Governor Limits that are designed specifically to ensure the absence of oversized items in triggers, classes and other similar components.
 According to these limits, users are allowed to have a maximum of 1 million characters in a class as well as a trigger.
 They are allowed to have a maximum of 6 MB of code that can be used by Apex codes pertaining to org1.
 Also, the limit of method size 2 for every user is set to 65,535 bytecode instructions compiled together.